Warranty in Contract Law: Everything You Need to Know

 An implied warranty can even apply to used or previously owned goods.
 Many states allow sellers to state a product is sold “as is” to disqualify it from being covered by an implied warranty.

 If you need help with warranty in contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.